vicmoh/RoundRobin/README.txt

    moves from the ready states to the running state and the CPU is on idle
 3) My program simulation  does not compensate for switching if a thread moves from running state to blocked state.
-4) During the process if therad is interrupted, it does not include switch overhead on my simulation.
+4) During the process if thread is interrupted, it does not include switch overhead on my simulation.